netiz21/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/queuing.rst

 Resources
 ++++++++++++++

 A second tweak is resources available to the poller.
-A pure FIFO queue would only start one job instance at the same time, wait for its end, rince and repeat.
+A pure FIFO queue would only start one job instance at the same time, wait for its end, rinse and repeat.
 This may be useful in many situations, but most often the administrator will want to run a specified count of job instances in parallel.
 Therefore we introduce the notion of resource: a job instance may need some resource in order to run.